Teaching in Alberta

 The Alberta Teachers’ Association (ATA) is the professional organization of teachers, and through the Teacher Qualifications Service (TQS) evaluates credentials for salary purposes.

 - Teacher Qualifications Service does not issue salary assessments until teaching authority has been issued by Alberta Education so you must first apply for certification.

-- Official documentation must be provided to both this Office AND the Teacher Qualification Service of the ATA.
-Applicants with original, irreplaceable documents should submit them to Professional Standards Branch of Alberta Education first and then submit them to Teacher Qualification Service.
+- Official documentation must be provided to both Professional Standards and Teacher Qualifications Service.
+Applicants with original, irreplaceable documents should submit them to Professional Standards Branch first and then to Teacher Qualification Service.

 - Any inquiries regarding salary assessments should be directed to the Teacher Qualifications Service at 780-447-9400 or 1-800-232-7208 or visit their website at ATA-Teacher Qualifications Service.

 Note: The Teacher Qualification Service (TQS) of the Alberta Teacher's Association or the International Qualifications Assessment Service (IQAS) do not determine eligibility for Alberta teacher certification.

 School Authorities in Alberta offer teaching contracts to teachers.
 School authorities include public, separate, francophone, charter, private and band.